 If you have purchased an unlocked smartphone from a third-party retailer (like Amazon) that can use Verizon’s LTE network, you can get the carrier’s 4G SIM Activation Kit for free.
 The kit comes with a Verizon SIM card for your unlocked phone and one month of pre-paid service, with 3GB of high-speed data.
 Of course, you can also switch to one of the carrier’s other prepaid plans, including the unlimited plan, once you have the SIM card in place.

-While Big Red doesn’t choose to promote its Verizon prepaid plans very much, it does offer some competitive plans compared to its rivals.
-The main issue with its prepaid plans, for people who already own an unlocked phone, is that not many of them work on the CDMA-based network that Verizon uses.
+While Verizon prepaid plans don’t get promoted very much, they do offer some competitive options.
+The main issue with its prepaid plans, for people who already own an unlocked phone, is that not many of them work on the CDMA-based network Verizon uses.
 Users with those phones should make sure they will support Verizon’s network.